Addiction Resources

 Remote Working – A Ticking Time Bomb for Addiction The Royal College of Physicians recently reported that around 8 million people in the UK have been drinking up to 50 units a week since the start of the pandemic in January 2020.
 Occupational Health specialist Dr Mike McCann, a Director at Castle Craig Hospital highlights […]

-King Baby Syndrome And Addiction
+King Baby Syndrome and addiction

 “King Baby Syndrome” refers to a behavioural pattern often associated with addiction and can significantly impact personal relationships, work life, and overall well-being.
 This syndrome is characterised by a form of narcissism where individuals are self-focused, have high expectations of others, and find criticism or failure challenging to deal with.
 They tend to be in […]